What’s your Concussion IQ?

 - By checking your heart rate and blood pressure

 Any change in the athlete’s behaviour, thinking, or physical functioning can be an indication that a concussion has been sustained.
 A concussion can’t be detected via a CT or MRI scan and some athletes may not experience and/or report symptoms until hours or days after the injury.
 Most people with a concussion will recover quickly and fully.
 But for some people, signs and symptoms of concussion can last for days, weeks, or longer.
+It is important to note that only a medical doctor can diagnose a concussion.

 What are the signs and symptoms of a concussion (check all that apply)?